 Looking Glass rock, located near Brevard NC in Pisgah National Forest is one of the most popular waterfalls in The Blue Ridge mountains and the most visited waterfall in North Carolina.
 Not only is Looking Glass Falls large and beautiful, it's literally right next to a main road, making accessibility easy.
 Looking Glass Falls is visible from the road, and getting an even better view is just a very short walk down some stairs.

-Roundtrip Distance: Just a short walk
+Roundtrip Distance: Short walk

 Features: Waterfall, swimming

 From the deck, you can climb down onto the rocks, and get to the bottom of the falls, which is a popular place for wading and swimming during the summer.

-Looking Glass Falls is a gorgeous 50 foot waterfall that should definitely be on your list of things to see while visiting the NC Blue Ridge.
-Sliding Rock is just a short drive up the road, and visiting both makes for a great day outing.
-Here’s a video of the fall:
+Looking Glass Falls is a gorgeous 50 foot waterfall that should definitely be on your list of things to see while visiting the Blue Ridge Mountains of North Carolina.
+Looking Glass Falls is open year-round for viewing.